Changes in Real Estate. A Twist on the Old?

 Was the saying “Everything old is new again”?
 I think so, but frankly, a lot of what is new in the real estate industry is not just a twist on old ideas.
 In the 1980’s ERA Real Estate Franchise advertised “If we can’t sell your home, we will buy it”.
-Today there is a multitude of companies (and agents) advertising to buy your home.
+Changes in real estate today involve a multitude of companies (and agents) advertising to buy your home.
 These are now called “iBuyer” and if you want to know what an IBuyer is, here is a link to housing wire explaining it: https://www.housingwire.com/articles/48852-wth-is-an-ibuyer .

 Briefly, this is how it works